mrburger/Beta-Plus/README.md

 Ported much of the basic noise pattern functions I based this mod on.
 Maker of OWG, the predecessor to this mod

 ## TO DO
-* Add Configuration file based features
-* Add Configuration GUI if possible.
+* Finish Configuration GUI
+* Allow modded biome spawning
+* Fix Vanilla Biome Methods